mliu000/NP-Dater/README.md

 ## NP-Complete Date puzzle solver

-Tired of being stuck on those pesky (highly combinatorical) date puzzles for hours? <br>
+Tired of being stuck on those pesky (highly combinatorial) date puzzles for hours? <br>
 NP-Dater to the rescue.

 #### Table Of Contents (In Order)